aliakh/aliakh.github.io/_posts/2020-07-10-java-concurrency-and-parallelism-barrier-synchronizers.md

 ## Conclusion

-The _CountDownLatch_ class is suitable for one-shot iteration with a fixed number of parties.
+The _CountDownLatch_ class is suitable for one-time iteration with a fixed number of parties.

-The _CyclicBarrier_ class is suitable for one-shot and cyclic iterations with a fixed number of parties.
+The _CyclicBarrier_ class is suitable for one-time and cyclic iterations with a fixed number of parties.

-The _Phaser_ class is suitable for one-shot and cyclic iterations with a variable number of parties.
+The _Phaser_ class is suitable for one-time and cyclic iterations with a variable number of parties.
 It also can be used with a fixed number of parties, however, it is an excess.

-Code examples are available in the [GitHub repository](https://github.com/aliakh/demo-java-concurrency-parallelism/tree/master/src/main/java/demo/part10_synchronizers).
+Code examples are available in the [GitHub repository](https://github.com/aliakh/demo-java-countdownlatch-cyclicbarrier-phaser).